gandhis1/mbs-analytics/README.md

 #### Features:

 The cash flow engine is designed to support most of the common loan structural features and scenario specification parameters typically used in mortgage credit/prepayment analysis.
-While the API is extensible and allows customization of virtually any type of mortgage and/or deal structure, the ultimate constraint is data availability, as only a few asset classes have publicly available issuance and ongoing data that can underlie an accurate cash flow projection.
-This engine is of limited use to any potential market participant without the corresponding ETL layer that can acquire transaction information and loan-level input data.
-Of note, the agency RMBS/CMBS sectors (FHLMC, FNMA, GNMA) do have publicly available data sets on the web that can be used in this application.
-To date, these asset classes have been targeted for first-class integration:
+While the API is extensible and allows customization of virtually any type of mortgage and (eventually) deal structure, the ultimate constraint is data availability, which would require a corresponding ETL layer that can acquire transaction information and loan-level input data.

-- Freddie Mac "STACR" Credit-Risk Transfer (CRT)
-- Fannie Mae "CAS" Credit-Risk Transfer (CRT)
-- Fannie Mae DUS Multifamily Pools

 #### To-Do List: